rahulgpt/kraken/docs/docs/examples/creating-a-endpoint.md

 #include "kraken.h"
 ```

-Include a single header file called kraken.h to get access to all of the kraken procedures.
+This line includes the header file `kraken.h`, which gives access to all the procedures of Kraken.

 ```c
 #define PORT 8000
 #define BACKLOG 10
 ```

-We are defining the `port` on which we want out server to listen and the size of the `backlog`.
-Backlog specifies the number of connection that the server will queue if it's busy before rejecting.

-Although Kraken is a multi-threaded server and can handle multiple blocking connection with it's multi-threaded archietecture, we may still wanna specify the backlog in case all of the threads are busy.
-If you don't want to queue incoming connection, pass `NULL` as the backlog parameter.
+Here we define the `PORT` on which we want the server to listen and the `BACKLOG` size. `BACKLOG` specifies the number of connections that the server will queue if it's busy before rejecting them.
+It is important to note that although Kraken is a multi-threaded server that can handle multiple blocking connections with its multi-threaded architecture, we may still want to specify the `BACKLOG` in case all of the threads are busy.
+If you don't want to queue incoming connections, you can pass `NULL` as the `BACKLOG` parameter.

 ```c
 http_server_t *server = http_server_init(PORT, BACKLOG);
 ```

-We can initialize the server by using `http_server_init` procedure.
-It takes two arguments, port and backlog.
-We can pass them here as we already defined them above.
+This line initializes the server using the `http_server_init` function, which takes two arguments: `PORT` and `BACKLOG`.
+We can pass them as we already defined them above.

 ```c
 register_route(server, "/", index_handler);
 ```

-Next we are reistering a route in the server with this `register_route` procedure.
-It takes in three argument, the server on which we want to register a route, the route/path we want to register, and the route handler function for that path.

-The route handler function should have the signature `char *handler(http_req_t *req, http_res_t *res)`.
-The route handler will be called when you open the `/` path.
-More about the route handler later.
+This line registers a route in the server using the `register_route` procedure, which takes three arguments: the `server` on which we want to register a route, the route/path we want to register, and the route handler function for that path.
+The `route handler function` should have the signature `char *handler(http_req_t *req, http_res_t *res)`.
+It will be called when we open the `/` path.

 ```c
 http_server_listen(server);
 ```

-Next we are calling the `http_server_listen` procedure and passing the server we created as the argument.
-This function will make the server start listening for incoming connection on the specified port.
+This line starts the server listening for incoming connections on the specified port by calling the `http_server_listen` procedure with the `server` we created as the argument.

 :::note